Home

 12A.0 Introduction and rationale for health warnings

-Last updated: July 2019
+Last updated: July 2025

 Mandated health warnings on tobacco packaging are a highly cost-effective way to:

-• inform consumers about the toxic constituents of tobacco smoke and the health effects of smoking
+• inform consumers about the toxic constituents of tobacco smoke

 • provide details of where to go for advice on quitting.

-The WHO Framework Convention on Tobacco Control (the Convention) contains provisions relevant to packaging and labelling of tobacco products under Article 11.i The Convention is an international treaty that provides a global policy framework for Parties to implement strong measures against the death and disease caused by smoking.
+The WHO Framework Convention on Tobacco Control (the Convention) contains provisions relevant to packaging and labelling of tobacco products under Article 11.1 The Convention is an international treaty that provides a global policy framework for Parties to implement strong measures against the death and disease caused by smoking.

 Under Article 11, Parties to the Convention are required to ensure that each package of tobacco products carries health warnings that: